mabrobotics/MD80-x-CANdle-Documentation/software_package/MDTOOL.md

 (mdtool)=
 # MDtool

-**MDtool** is a console application for configuring and performing basic diagnostics on MD80 drives via CANdle.
+**MDtool** is a console application for configuring and performing basic diagnostics on MD drives via CANdle.
 It is designed as a complementary tool for APIs, reducing the overhead when setting up the drives for the first time or reconfiguring them.
 It uses the CANdle C++ library on its backend.

 ## Installation